DIYgod/RSSHub/docs/en/parameter.md

 This is an experimental API

-The following operation allows user to inject codes, which is harmful in web environment.
-However, RSS feed reader usually limits these functions.
-While normally routes won't need these functions, please set  `ALLOW_USER_HOTLINK_TEMPLATE` to `true` if you understand how these parameters works.
+The following operation allows users to inject codes, which is harmful(similar to XSS) in Web environment.
+However, RSS feed readers, usually, have restrictions set up.
+While normally routes won't need these functions, please set  `ALLOW_USER_HOTLINK_TEMPLATE` to `true` if you understand how these parameters works and really need to use these features.

 :::